Winter Pool Care

 Add Acid as needed.

-Clear skimmer baskets and debris from the pool regularly.
+Clean skimmer baskets and debris from the pool regularly.

-If you have a pool cover and salt water pool, remember to reduce chlorine output as chlorine will build up under the pool cover.
+If you have a pool cover and saltwater pool, remember to reduce chlorine output as chlorine will build up under the pool cover.